 Registrations: No student can be considered for admission unless he or she is registered in advance.
 Registration by itself does not guarantee admission.
 Admission is normally intimated in December and a place offered for the new academic session in April of the following year.

 Admissions will be made by the Principal and his decision will be final.

 Re-registration for Class XI: Students have to re-register for class XI.
 No additional fee is charged but conditions apply with regard to conduct and academic motivation.
 For students going from class X to class XI, the cut off grade for PCM will be B1 in Maths and B1in Science with minimum CGPA of 8.0.
 For Commerce students the cut off for Math will be B1.

 If however, there are less seats then students who qualify, the seats will be offered purely on the basis of merit keeping in mind overall performance as well as performance in individual concerned subjects.

 New students will only be taken provided there are vacancies after accommodating existing students.

 Admissions are not made in Classes X and XII.
 Students securing CGPA 8.0 in CBSE, 76% in ICSE or 80% in any State Board may apply for class XI.

 We are also a recognized centre for conducting CIE (Cambridge University International Examinations) since 2010 and a section of students switch over to this system from class VII.
 The first IGCSE (International General Certificate of Secondary Examination) batch will take their exam in 2012.

-- In case you want this form downloaded, fill it up and send it, along with a Demand Draft, in favour of Principal, the Daly College payable at Indore.
+- The registration form to be downloaded, fill it and send it along with a Demand Draft in favour of Daly College payable at Indore.

-- The downloaded form should accompany Rs.15,500/- (being the cost of prospectus (500/-) and the registration fee (15,000/-).
-Local Indore cheques / cash are accepted if deposited in the Bank located at Daly College premises.
+- The form should accompany Rs.15,000/- being the cost of registration.(Prospectus Rs.500/- and Model/Sample paper for Rs.100/- are optional).
+Local Indore cheque is accepted if deposited in the Bank located at Daly College premises.